Hit enter after type your search item

 The first developer starts changing the file and adds his code.
 For example:

-He commits the changes and pushes to origin master:
+He commits the changes and pushes them to the origin master:

 $ git commit -a -m “Developer 1 changes – Commit 2”